kartikaysingh69/CODSOFT_task2_QuizGame/README.md

 Contributions are welcome!
 If you have ideas for improving the quiz game or want to add more questions, feel free to open an issue or submit a pull request.
 Please adhere to the project's [Code of Conduct](CODE_OF_CONDUCT.md) during discussions and contributions.

-## License

-This project is licensed under the [MIT License](LICENSE), allowing you to freely use, modify, and distribute the code.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact

 If you have any questions, suggestions, or feedback, you can contact the project owner at kartikaysingh929@gmail.com.